Table of Contents

 When Is the Right Time to Apply for Graduate School?

-So if you’re wondering when to apply for grad school for fall 2023, unfortunately, you’ve already missed the deadlines.
-If you’d prefer a fall start, you’ll need to wait until fall 2024.
-But don’t worry — now, you have the perfect 18-20 month headstart!
+If you’re wondering when to apply for grad school for Fall 2026, it’s possible that you’ve missed the deadlines.
+(Depending on when you’re reading this!)
+If you’d prefer a fall start, you may need to wait until Fall 2027.
+But don’t worry: You’ll have more than enough time to put together the perfect application package!

 Related: How to Apply to Grad School